(Last Update: June 2022)

 - advertising and promotional activities

-- training related to the responsible use and sale of cannabis
+- training and other measures related to the responsible use, sale or distribution of cannabis

 - the protection of assets